-Being situated in the city centre has its advantages.
+Being situated in Liverpool has its advantages.
 There are frequent public transport services and it's easy to get around by bike or on foot.
 We encourage our students and staff to use these forms of travel as an alternative to driving – it'll save you money, reduce your carbon footprint and improve your overall health and emotional wellbeing.

 LJMU bike storage

 Take a look at your travel options for getting to the University.

 Walking is an easy way to get exercise into your daily routine without you really even noticing.
 Plus there’s no better way to save on travel costs.
 All of our sites are accessible by foot so why not get your walking shoes on and make a difference.
 If more of us walked there’d be less traffic on the roads which would mean lower pollution levels, improved air quality and less stressed people.

 Find your best route to LJMU using the urban walking planner Walkit.